The difference between plancha and griddle

 What is a plancha grill?

 A plancha grill is a flattop grill that resembles a griddle, but performs relatively differently due to differences in the heat source.
-The plancha grill is engineered with extreme temperature directly concentrated over the heat source with a deliberate gradual decline towards the edges, making it perfect for searing and caramelisation.
-Planchas can cook up thin steaks, chicken, seafood, vegetables and much more.
+The commercial plancha grill is engineered with extreme temperature directly concentrated over the heat source with a deliberate gradual decline towards the edges, making it perfect for searing and caramelisation.
+A Plancha cooking equipment can cook up thin steaks, chicken, seafood, vegetables and much more.

 The plancha grill has been earning its reputation as an alternative to home barbecues, and steadily replacing grills that come into direct contact with the flames.
-In addition, plancha cooking is much healthier, since the food never has direct contact with the heat source, and a negligible amount of oil or grease is needed.
+In addition, cooking on a electric plancha is much healthier, since the food never has direct contact with the heat source, and a negligible amount of oil or grease is needed.
 With a traditional barbecue grill, preparing and waiting for the fire to be ready is a lengthy process.
 Cleaning a grill is also notoriously difficult and tedious.
-Alternatively, with a plancha, you prepare your whole meal on the grilling plate through contact cooking.
+Alternatively, with a plancha, you prepare your whole meal on the BBQ plancha plate through contact cooking.
 Your meal is prepared quickly and effortlessly, while enjoying the company of family and friends.

 Origin and definition of the griddle